magarenzo/RepoDisplayerJS/README.md

 # &#127904; projectCarousel.js

-Fetch data and display repositories listed on a GitHub user's profile
+Fetch repositories listed on a GitHub user's profile and display it via HTML

 ![Screenshot of projectCarousel.js in action](projectCarousel.PNG)